FoxMoss/bare-server-evil/README.md

 ## Hook Up With UV

 Just tweak the config to point to the new bare server, and (if you want to save on resources) disable the internal bare sever in UV.

+## Checking Logs

+Go to where every your bare sever is hosted + `/requests.log?password=password` it'll dump the entirety of your requests.log file.
+The password as defined in *plaintext* in your .env.

+I love security.

 ## Credit